bit-of-a-git/DevOps-Core-Fundamental-Project/README.md

 ## The App

-Please click for fullsize screenshots.
+(Please click for fullsize screenshots)

+The user is first brought to the homepage which links to various functionalities of the app.
+After an author is added, the user is subsequently brought to the "Add a Book" page.
+From there they insert a title, select an author, and select a category for the book - this is prepopulated with create.py, and categories can be modified in the categories.py file found in the application folder.

 <p float="left">
   <img src="/screenshots/1.png" width="300" />
   <img src="/screenshots/2.png" width="300" />
   <img src="/screenshots/3.png" width="300" />
 </p>
-The user is first brought to the homepage which links to various functionalities of the app.

-First an author is added, and the user is subsequently brought to the "Add a Book" page.
-From there they insert a title, select an author, and select a category for the book - this is prepopulated with create.py, and categories can be modified in the categories.py file found in the application folder.
+After adding a book, the user remains on the "Add a Book" page where subsequent books can be added.
+Next they may navigate to "View Books", which lists all the books in the database by the author.
+By clicking "Delete", a book may be deleted from the database.
+Clicking "Update" will allow a user to change the title, category, and availability of the book.
+If the user does not input a title, the title will not be changed.

 <p float="left">
   <img src="/screenshots/4.png" width="300" />